sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 3. Did you notice that when it asked "Is it a pet?" and you said "y", it immediately guessed "dog"?
 What if you were thinking of a cat?
 Try to come up with a question that distinguishes dogs from cats and put in code in the correct place (in place of I guess a dog) to ask the question, get the answer, and use an if/else to guess cat or dog.
 Run your code and test both possibilities!

 4. How many animals can your game now guess?
 How many test-cases are needed to test all branches of your code?

-5. If your class has time, your teacher may ask you to expand this game or to create a similar game to guess something else like singers or athletes.
-Spend some time planning your questions on paper and drawing out the decision tree before coding it.

 .. raw:: html